thepirat000/CachingFramework.Redis/README.md

 ```c#
 cache.Subscribe<User>("users.*", user => Console.WriteLine(user.Id));
 ```
-This will listen to any channel whose name starts with *users.*.
+This will listen to any channel whose name starts with "*users.*".

 #### Unsubscribe using channel pattern
 ```c#